Gynecologic Oncology Fellowship

 Approximately half of this session is dedicated to case list review.
 These sessions are used to reinforce understanding stemming from the didactic lecture series, and focuses on the topics that were recently presented.
 The case reviews are done in a Q & A format, based on the fellows’ recent clinical cases.

 Each fellow must complete 12 months of focused research training and experience.
 The Division members are fortunate to have active collaborations with both basic scientists and clinical researchers.
-Each fellow will be required to declare a focus in either basic science or clinical research, and complete a minimum of at least one project that results in a publishable manuscript.
-Dr. Lloyd Smith MD, PhD, Professor Emeritus in the Department of Obstetrics and Gynecology mentors fellows in the laboratory setting.
-Previous fellows have also worked with Dr. Kit Lam, the Chair of Molecular Biology.
+Each fellow will be required to declare a focus in either basic science or clinical research, and complete a minimum of two manuscripts, one of which will be from the thesis project and should be publishable.
+The second can be either a clinical research project or a quality improvement project.

-It is expected that a topic for the research year will be decided during the first clinical year, in consultation with the Program Director, Dr. Leiserowitz.
+It is expected that a topic for the research year will be decided during the first clinical year, in consultation with the Program Director and designated mentor.

 Basic Science Research

-Dr. Lloyd Smith MD, PhD is the designated research basic science mentor.
-He has been the Chair of the Department of Obstetrics and Gynecology and the Division Director to the Division of Gynecologic Oncology.
-The majority of Fellows have chosen this research experience, and all were able to generate a thesis suitable for the ABOG subspecialty oral exam.
-Fellows who choose this research tract will take the 12 week summer curriculum of the mentored clinical research training program (MCRTP) and formal graduate level coursework in Tumor Biology.
+The majority of Fellows have chosen a basic research experience, and all were able to generate a thesis suitable for the ABOG subspecialty oral exam.
+Fellows who choose this research tract will take formal coursework in research (see above), plus seminars in Tumor Biology.

 Fellows choosing the clinical research track will work with one of the core faculty and another mentor specific to the type of research they are involved with.
 The majority of Fellows choosing this option have performed clinical outcomes research and epidemiology studies, and all were able to generate a thesis suitable for the ABOG subspecialty oral exam.